I Miss the Sound of Your Voice: Grieving Sensory Memory

 Creative Coping : Eleanor Haley/

 I have a baby.
 She’s ten months old.
-She was a late-in-life baby, so her only siblings, both sisters, are 10 and 12 years older than her.
-Theoretically, her sisters will be out of the house before she graduates from grade school, so I’ve been a little worried about their age gap.
+She was a late-in-life baby, so her only siblings—both sisters—are 10 and 12 years older than her.
+Her sisters will likely be out of the house before she graduates from grade school, so I’ve been a little worried about their age gap.
 But in the meantime, I must confess the difference in their ages has made for a fun dynamic.

 The older girls are smitten with their baby sister.
 They love bouncing her around and making her laugh.
 They adore watching her learn new things and when she makes cute little baby fumbles.
 She’s pretty much their favorite.

 Their love, however, isn’t blind like mine.
 They think she can be pretty gross with her spit up and drool and diapers, whereas my adoration seems to be limitless.
 I am unbothered by diapers, and, to be honest, I kind of like the smell of her spit-up.
 One day, I will miss that smell.

 In a few months, the baby smells and the sound of her sweet giggles will be a matter of memory.
 And before long, many of these memories will be lost to time.
 I know this because countless memories of my older children have been overwritten by their newer, more mature versions.
 I love all their iterations, but—if I had the chance to hop in a time machine and travel back to their babyhood—I’d do it in a second.

 Memories flatten over time.
 The characteristics that make them three-dimensional, like sights, sounds, and smells—i.e., our sensory memory —fade incredibly fast; 1/5 to 1/2 of a second to be exact.
 That’s how long we can accurately retain impressions of things like the whiff of perfume, or the sound of a friend’s laugh.
 Practically, this is a good thing.
 Imagine what a circus your mind would be if you held onto all the stimuli you came into contact with.
 But emotionally, I sometimes find it sad.